 No previous research has examined the learning outcomes of Islamic Cultural History through cooperative learning model Think-Pair-Share types.
 According to [4] (Bamiro, 2015), the use of Think-Pair-Share strategies had great potential for improving achievement in chemistry and science learning generally.

-Therefore the objective of the present work paper is to investigate Think-Pair-Share as a cooperative learning procedure in improving the content and academic skills of students on Islamic Cultural History subjects.
-According to [5] (Dugal & Eriksen, 2004) in addition to providing a cooperative learning structure, the basis for use in any training, experience-appropriate training can be used as training to help individuals or groups to learn and resolve conflicts.
+Therefore the objective of the present work paper is to investigate Think-Pair-Share as a cooperative learning procedure for improving the content and academic skills of students in Islamic Cultural History subjects.
+According to (Dugal & Eriksen, 2004) in addition to providing a cooperative learning structure, the basis for use in any training, experience-appropriate training can be used as training to help individuals or groups to learn and resolve conflicts.

 Cooperative learning can improve the ability of teachers to attract students' learning interests and easier for teachers to prepare students because in each small group there are intelligent students who can help and guide their friends who are struggling.
-These results support by [6] (Rosfiani et al., 2018) which showed that interest in learning directly also affects student achievement.
-On the other hand, a correlational study by [7] (Rosfiani et al., 2019) reports that the learning environment directly influenced student learning assessment.
+These results support by (Rosfiani et al., 2018) which showed that interest in learning directly also affects student achievement.
+On the other hand, a correlational study by (Rosfiani et al., 2019) reports that the learning environment directly influenced student learning assessment.
 According to [8] (Arends, 2012), discusses Think-Pair-Share is an effective way to change the conversation patterns in class.
-This strategy challenges the consideration of memorizing and discussing what needs to be done in the context of the whole class, also has procedures to give students more to think and respond and help each other.
+This strategy challenges the consideration of memorizing and discussing what needs to be done in the context of the whole class, also has procedures to give students more to think and respond to and help each other.

-Literature Review

 Cooperative Learning Models

-Cooperative learning is more than just helping students acquire content and academic skills to meet the needs of important social and human relationships, cooperative learning is developed to achieve at least three goals: academic achievement, tolerance, and acceptance of diversity, and the development of social skills [8] (Arends, 2012).
-[9] (Abdulwahed et al., 2019) suggested that different cooperative learning and teaching recently attracted much attention because it was considered by educators and teachers to play an important role in motivating students and promoting interactive learning.
+Cooperative learning is more than just helping students acquire content and academic skills to meet the needs of important social and human relationships, cooperative learning is developed to achieve at least three goals: academic achievement, tolerance, and acceptance of diversity, and the development of social skills (Arends, 2012).
+(Abdulwahed et al., 2019) suggested that different cooperative learning and teaching recently attracted much attention because it was considered by educators and teachers to play an important role in motivating students and promoting interactive learning.